 On a daily basis, a cheetah will eat around 4 kilograms (8.8 lb) of meat.
 Given that the average adult human eats around 2 kg per day, a cheetah eats twice as much food, in the form of raw meat.

-There are variations to this that are determined by things like availability of food which can mean both the chances of hunting, as well as the chances of the cheetah's kill being stolen by lions or hyena.
+There are variations to this that are determined by things like availability of food which can mean both the chances of hunting, as well as the chances of the cheetah's kill being stolen by lions or hyenas.

-In some cases, a cheetah can eatmuch more than this average estimation.
+In some cases, a cheetah can eat much more than this average estimation.
 For example, a cheetah in Etosha National Park of Namibia was found to consume as much as 10 kilograms in just 2 hours.

 17. Female Cheetahs Are Solitary